• Skip to primary navigation

 What Are Milano Cookies?

-Milano cookies are thin, snappy, oval sandwich cookies filled with a chocolate fudge.
-Invented by the United States-based company, Pepperidge Farm, the milano cookie has had a strong following for decades.
-The manufacturer also produces the cookie in many flavors including double chocolate, orange chocolate and mint.
-Of course my recipe can be adapted to create those flavors as well.
+Milano cookies are thin, snappy, oval sandwich cookies filled with a chocolate fudge and sold in a white paper bag, the product of the US-based company, Pepperidge Farm.
+The milano cookie has had a strong following for decades.
+The manufacturer produces the cookie in 20 flavors, the news being pumpkin and candy cane.
+This copycat recipe can be adapted to create those flavors as well, without the preservatives and additives.

 Ingredients